This post may contain affiliate links.

 Walk around Hoi An Old Town and her maze of backstreets and you’ll see a dedicated Hoi An cooking class on offer at every turn.
 Sometimes arising from purpose-built cookery schools other times at local restaurants.
 Hoi An is often recognised as a culinary centre of Vietnam and the local businesses rightfully capitalise on their cuisine culture.

-Being a chef I couldn’t resist getting my family (with kids) and myself on a great cookery course.
+Being a chef I couldn’t resist getting my family (with kids) and myself on a great cookery course in Hoi An.
 I didn’t rush in and pick the first cookery class offered or cheapest or most convenient.

 Not all cooking classes are created equal and that is no truer than in Hoi An.
 The one we chose after much research, was the Hoi An Eco Cooking Class below, and we couldn’t have been more thrilled with it.